flatten-official/flatten-somalia/README.md

 Instead of using environment variables, we use `config.js` as it allows for more flexibility.

+### Logging

+Logging is done using the Winston loggers `req.log` and `log`, with the standard GCP LogEntry [severity levels](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#logseverity).
+- `req.log` is for logging related to the current request.
+Entries from each request will be grouped together in the GCP logs viewer.
+- `log` is for everything else.
+Import from `src/util/winston`.

+NOT IMPLEMENTED: Log statements with severity `debug` aren't logged in production.

 ## Additional Tools

 The following tools may be very helpful to you, please check them out.